bradymholt/jsh/README.md

 ```

 #### Stream
 You may also pass a readable Stream as `data`.
-This is common when sending a file as part of a request:
+This is common when sending a file as part of a request.

 ```js
 const fs = require("fs");